 The gloves were custom made for each astronaut and connected to the suit by a special mechanical connection that provided an air tight seal.
 Like the suit, they also employed a pressure bladder and several layers to provide thermal insulation along with moulded silicon thumb and finger tips to give the astronaut a sense of touch.
 The boots slipped over the pressure bladder of the main suit and like the gloves, had several layers to provide thermal insulation.
 The outer layer needed to be tough to protect against the rough lunar surface so a metal woven fabric was developed with a ribbed silicon sole.

 One of the more unique features of the A7LB suit was the design of the helmet.
 Unlike the Mercury or Gemini suits, the Apollo helmet was fixed to the suit with a pressure ring just like the gloves and allowed the astronaut's head to move around inside.
 It was made from a polycarbonate material which was incredibly strong and had a detachable outer visor to protect against UV radiation.
 The backpack carried by astronauts provided all environmental supplies such as oxygen, coolant water and power along with radio communications equipment.
 Drinking water was supplied from pouches which were fitted around the neck under the suit and helmet.

-NASA recently released details of a proposed next generation spacesuit called the Z-1.
-Many commentators feel it looks like Buzz Lightyear's space suit!
+In 2013 NASA released details of a proposed next generation spacesuit called the Z-1.
+Many commentators felt it looks like Buzz Lightyear's spacesuit!
 One of the more significant differences is that it has a one piece design so the astronaut slides into it through a large hatch in the back.
 There is even talk of this being permanently attached to the outside of the spacecraft so the astronaut can just slide straight in and detach themselves and as a result, airlocks will become a thing of the past.
 Many of the detail remains a little bit of a mystery but it looks very likely that future astronauts who visit other worlds will be wearing this new design.